 Preparing For Surgery

 Undergoing surgery can be a stressful experience.
 One way to ease any concerns you may have is to familiarize yourself with the process beforehand.
-In this section, you will find some details about what you can expect when you choose to undergo a scheduled surgical procedure at Beth Israel Medical Center.
+In this section, you will find some details about what you can expect when you choose to undergo a scheduled surgical procedure at Mount Sinai Beth Israel.

 Most people who undergo a surgical procedure will have some form of anesthesia.
 If you have questions or concerns related to anesthesia, you should discuss them with your physician.
 You may also find it helpful to review the material prepared by the Department of Anesthesiology.

 Many patients are apprehensive about the pain they may feel following their procedure.
 There are many alternatives available to manage any postoperative pain you may experience, and the extensive resources of Beth Israel’s Department of Pain Medicine and Palliative Care are available to you, if needed.
 Be sure to discuss your concerns with your surgeon as well as with your anesthesiologist so they may address any questions you have.